Delicious Oreo Cake

 2

 Beat eggs, vanilla extract, oil and buttermilk in a large bowl until fluffy.
 Add all other ingredients except for the coffee, beat well.
 Lastly add the coffee. the batter will be thin.
 Pour into prepared cake pans.
 If you only have one, you will have to bake one after the other.
 Chill the second half in the fridge while you bake the first batch.
 Baking time is about 45min, an inserted tooth pick should come out clean.
-Cool and release from cake pan.
+Cool and release from cake pan and then cut in half so that you have four cake layers at the end.

 3